D-James-GH/useful-react-components/README.md

 This project does/will contain a few components that I have made or collected over time.
 It is written in typescript and uses styled components as the styling solution.
+It uses storybook to make designing components easy.
 But apart from that is should not contain any dependencies.

 # Information below on getting started with this project